Protected Disclosures Policy

 Protections for, and obligations of, those who make protected disclosures

 - The University recognises that making disclosures of serious wrongdoing can be stressful, and, in the case of current staff, encourages those who wish to do so to seek access to confidential counselling services through the Employee Assistance Programme in the case of current staff, or through the Student Counselling Service in the case of current students.

 - An Internal Authority must make all reasonable efforts to protect the identity of a person making a disclosure under this policy, unless that person gives consent in writing that their identity may be disclosed.

-- The Protected Disclosures Act 2000 sets out additional protections that will be extended in some cases to those making a disclosure; these include:
+- The Protected Disclosures Act 2000 sets out additional protections that will be extended in some cases to those making a protected disclosure; these include:

 - immunity from civil and criminal proceedings for making the disclosure, provided that the disclosure is made in good faith and is not frivolous, vexatious or trivial

 - immunity from disciplinary action for making the disclosure, provided that the disclosure is made in good faith and is not frivolous, vexatious or trivial

-- the right of a staff member making a disclosure to raise a personal grievance against the University if they are subject to retaliation or unjustified disadvantage.
+- the right of a staff member making a disclosure to raise a personal grievance against the University if they are subject to retaliatory action or unjustified disadvantage by the University.